atharaq/atharaq.github.io/calc-1/lesson4.md

 # Continuity

+What does it mean for a function to be continuous at a point $x = a$?
+You may have heard the intuitive notion that "we can draw the graph of the function without picking up our pen."
+This brings up the idea that there are no sudden "jumps" at that point.
+In mathematics, though, we do not rely just on intuition: we use that intuition as motivation for definitions.
+So how can we make the definition of continuitiy more precise?
+If we want to be able to draw the graph without picking up our pen, that means that as we get close to the $x$-value $x = a$, the graph gets closer to the $y$-value $y = f(a)$.
+That is:

+**Definition**: $f$ is **continuous** at $x = a$ if the following condditions hold:

+1. $a$ is in the domain of $f$,
+2. ${\displaystyle \lim_{x \rightarrow a}} f(x)$ exists, and
+3. ${\displaystyle \lim_{x \rightarrow a}} f(x) = f(a)$

+A function $f(x)$ is called **continuous** if, for each point $a$ in the domain of $f$, $f$ is continuous at $x = a$.
+Continuous functions behave better than just arbitrary functions: if we know a function is continuous, we know that, at every point in its domain, limits always exist, and they are always equal to the value of the function itself.
+That is: we can use "direct substitution" to compute limits!

+All the usual examples of functions that we've worked with are continuous at each point in their domains: polynomials, rational functions (when their denominators are not 0), algebraic functions (when they are defined) trig functions, exponential functions, and logarithms are all continuous.

 ## Example

 **Problem**: Determine if the following function is continuous at the points $x = -1, 0, 1$: